mitodl/custom-courses-on-edx-slides/markdown/0-intro.md

 # Status of CCX

 - MVP version on edge
-	- requires an advanced setting
 - no analytics (yet)
 - no discussions
+- only one CCX per coach
 - Available on edx.org in a few weeks